chaecramb/supermemo_vim_ahk/docs/readers.md

 ### "Go to source and try again?" prompt

-This appears when the current element's HTML isn't empty or doesn't contain just a marker.
+This appears when the current element's **first HTML component** isn't empty or doesn't contain just a marker (a common cause is typing the PDF title/notes into the source element's HTML).
+Extraction and marker sync temporarily paste into (and/or rewrite) this component, so the script warns before it proceeds.

 Options:
 - **Yes**: Navigate to the parent/source element and retry
 - **No**: Execute in the current element anyway (marker may conflict with existing content)
 - **Cancel**: Abort the operation

 For cleanest workflow, keep source elements with empty HTML (or only the marker).
+Put titles in the element title, and keep notes in a different component if you want to preserve them.